Sergei-Kalabin/garden/content/garden/vocabulary.md

 Some houses have too many doors. ● Personal relationship with a conventional symbol._

 * ⊸Infinite Hotel – _originally a thought experiment by  David Hilbert, but meaningful for me as a `dream` location.
 Had a dream about civilisations of humans surviving by scavenging in an infinite hotel building._

-// `Couple of new symbols there related to dreams — calls for a separate page?
-Could help with Dream Map project.`

 * ⊸Light leaks through — _Yes.
 Openings and closures. ● Personal._